"Everything in the universe is a number and that number has a meaning."

 Nines (Face Value: 9)

 Symbolic of completion and fulfillment.
 Actually all too often this number indicates disappointment and frustration.
 Olney Richmond wrote, "The geometrical form on the nines is a representation of a path with a disappointing obstacle in the center.
 Approach from either end and it bars your progress.
 You are disappointed and turn back."
-Much self-discipline and perseverance is needed to obtain the accomplishment and fulfillment contained in this powerful number.
+Self-discipline and perseverance are needed to obtain the accomplishment and fulfillment contained in this powerful number.

 Tens (Face Value: 10)